 If you want to protect your files by encrypting the backups in iTunes, you can enable data protection with a click on "Encrypt backup". iTunes will then give an option set a password for all backups created on the computer.
 You'll be asked about this password each time you want to restore so you might want to keep that password in mind or in a safe place.

 What if you want to access data from your iOS device but iTunes has encrypted your backups?
-Well you can easily unencrypt your backup in iTunes, if the files are still on your device (by creating a new -- unprotected -- backup).
+You can easily unencrypt your backup in iTunes, if the files are still on your device (by creating a new -- unprotected -- backup).
 Once finished switch the "Encrypt iPhone backup" option back and iTunes will re-encrypt that backup for you.
 That said, there should be no need to do this.

 To make life easier, we've created a short video showing how to recover iPhone data from an encrypted backup.
 You'll see when we get to the extraction stage we pull out contacts, but it works just the same for iMessage, SMS, calendars, photos, videos, notes and app data.

 Have you lost data because you couldn't restore your encrypted backup or maybe forgot the password?
 Do you need support to recover data from an encrypted iTunes backup?
 Our expert recovery team is ready to help you.